 Yona Verwer

-I am Yona Verwer, a Dutch-born New York based artist and curator.
+I am a Dutch-born New York based artist, who create works that explore identity, terrorism, tikkun olam, and kabbalah.

 Yona Verwer's Background